Temtem

-Temtem is a massively multiplayer online role-playing game (MMORPG) developed by Spanish development studio Crema, and published by Humble Bundle.
-The game was released in early access through Steam on January 21, 2020, and PlayStation 5 on December 8, 2020 with the Nintendo Switch and Xbox Series X/S versions of the game was released alongside the full release of the game on September 6, 2022.
-The game uses the Unity development engine, and is a creature-collection video game greatly inspired by Nintendo's Pokémon series.
+Temtem is a massively multiplayer online role-playing game (MMORPG) developed by Spanish developer Crema, and published by Humble Bundle.
+It was released in early access through Steam on January 21, 2020, and PlayStation 5 on December 8, 2020, with the Nintendo Switch and Xbox Series X/S versions released alongside the full release of the game on September 6, 2022.
+Temtem uses the Unity development engine, and is a creature-collection video game greatly inspired by the Pokémon series.
 The game was partly funded through the crowdfunding platform Kickstarter, from May to June 2018.